Armine13/RoboticsProject/README.md

 ### About the package

-'openni_launch': This package contains launch files for using OpenNI-compliant devices such as the Microsoft Kinect in ROS.
+`openni_launch`: This package contains launch files for using OpenNI-compliant devices such as the Microsoft Kinect in ROS.

-freenect_launch: Similar with openni_launch.
+`freenect_launch`: Similar with openni_launch.

-rgbdslam: The package to get image information and other information, process such information and reconstruct the 3D environment.
+`rgbdslam`: The package to get image information and other information, process such information and reconstruct the 3D environment.

-rtabmap_ros: Similar with rgbdslam package.
+`rtabmap_ros`: Similar with rgbdslam package.

 ### Installing